-The other is the antagonism between the American, English-speaking, and the foreign-speaking workers.
+The other is the antagonism between the American, English-speaking workers and those of foreign stock.

 The friction and conflicts between the skilled, unskilled and semi-skilled workers fill decades of the history of the American labor movement.
 One of the main reasons for dual unionism is this difference.
 The great work of Commons on the history of the American labor movement shows this struggle: